The disturbing disappearance of Daylenn Pua from Hawaii’s Stairway To Heaven walkway

 Attacked

 Did Daylenn Pua fall victim to foul play, as his family believe?
-The Honolulu Police Department examined the mystery man's photo, and they put out a CrimeStoppers alert asking for any information about him.
+The Honolulu Police Department examined the mystery man's photo and put out a CrimeStoppers alert asking for any information about him.

 However, no one contacted the police and his identity and purpose remain a mystery.
 The authorities believe it is unlikely the man was involved.